An Extension of Fast Iterative Shrinkage-thresholding to Riemannian Optimization for Sparse Principal Component Analysis: Numerical Experiments

-Tables~\ref{table3}, ~\ref{table4} and~\ref{table5} show the performance of the six algorithms with various values of $\lambda$.
+Tables~\ref{table3}, ~\ref{table4} and~\ref{table5} show the performance of the five algorithms with various values of $\lambda$.
 In the tables, the numbers of iterations, runtime in seconds, final function values, the norms of $\|\eta_{z_k}\|_{P}$, sparsity levels and the adjusted variances~\cite{ZoHaTi2006a} are reported.
 The sparsity level is the portion of entries that are less than $10^{-5}$ in magnitude.
 The variance in the table refers to the normalized value given by the variance of the sparse PCA solution divided by the maximum variance achieved by the PCA.

-The tables show that AManPG shares the same fast convergence as the Euclidean FISTA method in terms of the number of iterations.
-Note that the additional computations on the safeguard, the retraction, as well as the inverse of retraction make the per iteration cost of AManPG higher than that of ManPG and ManPG-Ada.
-Despite this, due to the significant reduction on the number of iterations, AManPG is still substantially faster than ManPG and ManPG-Ada in terms of the computational time for the random data and the real DNA data (see Tables~\ref{table3} and \ref{table4}).
+\whcommtrd{}{It can be seen from the tables that the SOC method takes the most computational time to achieve a similar accuracy.} In addition, the tables show that AManPG shares the same fast convergence as the Euclidean FISTA method in terms of the number of iterations.
+Note that the additional computations on the safeguard, the retraction, as well as the inverse of retraction make the per iteration cost of AManPG higher than that of ManPG-Ada.
+Despite this, due to the significant reduction on the number of iterations, AManPG is still substantially faster than ManPG-Ada in terms of the computational time for the random data and the real DNA data (see Tables~\ref{table3} and \ref{table4}).
 For the synthetic data, Table~\ref{table5} suggests this problem is relatively easier in the sense that all the algorithms are able to achieve the convergence within a small number of iterations.
 Thus, the two AManPG algorithms do not exhibit the the computational advantage in terms of the runtime due to the additional costs in each iteration.
 Moreover, it is evident that using the diagonal weight significantly improves the efficiency of ManPG, ManPG-Ada, and AManPG both in terms of the number of iterations and in terms of the computational time.
-In addition, the {\em function values versus iterations} plots are presented in Figure~\ref{RPG:SPCAOB_f}, which visually shows the accelerated behavior of AManPG and the effect of the diagonal weight.